guhjy/2015ori-1/materials/study_02/data-protocol.md

 ### Assigning IDs (After each interview, but before the next)

-1. Jan copies spreadsheet from transfer stick to spreadsheet stick.
+1. Jan copies spreadsheet from transfer stick to results stick.
 2. Jan assigns ID to spreadsheet (names file ID.xls).
 3. Jan deletes spreadsheet from transfer stick.
-4. Jan copies interview from dictaphone to interview stick.
+4. Jan copies interview from dictaphone to results stick.
 5. Jan assigns ID to interview (names file ID.dataFormat).
 6. Jan deletes interview from dictaphone.
+7. Jan copies ID.xls and ID.dataFormat to backup stick.

 ### Materials after all interviews are conducted

-- 20 spreadsheets are on a USB stick with response-id
+- 20 spreadsheets are on results stick and backup stick with response-id
-- 20 interview recordings are on the Dictaphone with response-id
+- 20 interview recordings are on the results stick and backup stick with response-id
-- 20 unidentifiable receipts for 100 euros
-- 20 identifiable receipts for bonus of 100 euros (temporary link)
+- 20 identifiable bank information for 100 euros and bonus of 100 euros (temporary link)

 ### Processing these materials

 1. Jan separates unidentifiable and identifiable parts of receipts
 2. Jan copy-pastes from each spreadsheet rows 8-33 into a text file.
 Save the text file as `ID.txt`
-3. Jan hands over unidentifiable receipts and `ID.txt` files to Chris (Chris checks and uploads `ID.txt` to Github)
+3. Jan hands over `ID.txt` files to Chris (Chris checks and uploads `ID.txt` to Github)
 4. Chris analyzes the data and identifies the three IDs that were hardest to detect
-5. Chris sends Jan the IDs, Jan gives the bank information to send the bonus to.
+5. Chris sends Jan the IDs
+6. Jan gives the bank information to send the participation loan and the bonus to.
-6. Jan destroys identifying part of receipt.
+7. Jan destroys identifying part of receipt.
-7. Jan uses [oTranscribe](http://otranscribe.com/) to transcribe interviews
+8. Jan uses [oTranscribe](http://otranscribe.com/) to transcribe interviews
-8. Jan sends transcripts to Chris; Chris uploads transcripts to Github after checking for potential identifiability in text
+9. Jan sends transcripts to Chris; Chris uploads transcripts to Github after checking for potential identifiability in text
-9. Jan hands over encrypted USB with all information (original spreadsheets, raw audio recordings) to Chris (Chris cannot access files)
+10. Jan hands over encrypted USB with all information (original spreadsheets, raw audio recordings) to Chris (Chris cannot access files)
-10. Chris wipes USB drive (overwrite with zeroes multiple times), to ensure removal of data.
+11. Chris wipes all sticks and dictaphone (overwrite with zeroes multiple times), to ensure removal of data.